jgmalcolm/jgmalcolm.github.io/cv.md

 {% comment %}

-1. Tracy, Todd, Fitzgerald, Malcolm, Gelbard.
-   "Using Machine-Learning To Examine The Influence Of Vasopressors On Spinal Cord Injury Outcomes."
-1. Revuelta Barbero, Malcolm, Soriano, Bray, Mattox, Pradilla.
-   "Microsurgical Gross-Total Resection of an Intracanalicular-Cisternal (Koos 2) Vestibular Schwannoma via a Retrosigmoid Approach."
-World Neurosurgery

-1. Malcolm. ...
-Gary.
-   "Is there consensus on best practices for lumbar wound closure or are we simply perpetuating regional dogma?
-A worldwide survey of 280 spine surgeons."
-Global Spine Congress (GSC), May 31-June 3, 2023, Prague, Czech Republic.

 {% endcomment %}

 1. Malcolm, Erwood, Ahmad.
 "Treatment of high-grade spondylolisthesis using the Rialto screw for posterior transsacral fixation: A modification of the Bohlman technique."
    AANS/CNS Spine Summit.
 Miami, FL.
 March 2023.
 Oral
+1. Malcolm, Yoon, Wu, Kim, Gary, on behalf of AO Spine Knowledge Forum Degenerative.
+   "Is there consensus on best practices for lumbar wound closure or are we simply perpetuating regional dogma?
+A worldwide survey of 280 spine surgeons."
+Global Spine Congress (GSC), May 31-June 3, 2023, Prague, Czech Republic.
 1. Malcolm, Erwood, Ahmad.
 "Treatment of high-grade spondylolisthesis using the Rialto screw for posterior transsacral fixation: A modification of the Bohlman technique."